 How To Store Fine Art Prints

-If you have a lot of fine art prints, it’s important to store them properly when they’re not being used.
+If you have a lot of fine art prints, it’s essential to store them properly when they’re not being used.
 This is especially true if you live in an area with high humidity or extreme temperatures, as this can cause the paper to get damaged over time.

 The best way to store fine art prints is by wrapping them in acid-free paper and placing them in a box or container that can be sealed.